Back to home

 Phase 2 — Optimize (optimize ON)

+Paste your best rough sentence or the summary from chat.
 Generate 3 variants, pick one, edit lightly if needed—don't rewrite from scratch unless all three miss.

 Phase 3 — Generate and loop back